IamNaN/imagedrop/README.md

 Or install it yourself as:

-    $ gem install image-drop
+    $ gem install imagedrop

 In your application.js add:

-    //= require image-drop
+    //= require imagedrop

 And your application.css add:

-    *= require image-drop
+    *= require imagedrop
-    *= require image-drop_sample // optional
+    *= require imagedrop_sample // optional

-`image-drop_sample.css.scss` is a good looking example, but it's just there to give you an idea of how you might style the ImageDrop.
+`imagedrop_sample.css.scss` is a good looking example, but it's just there to give you an idea of how you might style the ImageDrop.
 I guess you could call this the theme file_field.

 ## Usage